ChromiumOS-Guy/uWolf/README.md

 * Extra screen on launch due to xwayland
 * No hardware acceleration (coming with mir2.x on Noble)
 * Fixed ratio scaling issues
-* buggy suggestion/autofill menu on searchbar
+* Buggy suggestion/autofill menu on searchbar

 ### License